 There’s also a bit of a Scooby gang style mystery in this.
 Who is leaking the script?
 And by ‘Scooby gang’, I mean it’s fun – no one is taking bullets or running for their lives in this one.
 But by the end, the whole team has come together to pull off this insane stunt.

-If Geekerella was an ode to fangirls/boys out there to be as nerdy as you want to, then The Princess and the Fangirl is the love letter to women, to continue being passionate, strong and formidable.
+If Geekerella was an ode to fangirls/boys out there and a reminder to be as nerdy as you want to, then The Princess and the Fangirl is the love letter to women, to continue being passionate, strong and formidable.
 To join forces and be bold and brave.
 To remember to be your own heroes and that your thoughts, opinions, feeling, beliefs and values matter.
 To take matters in your own hands and do whatever it is that you want to so.
 To look to the stars.
 Aim.
 Ignite.